Polanco, Newman lead Pirates to 10-2 romp over Giants

 TRAINER’S ROOM

 Pirates: LHP Steve Brault, who’s recovering from a left lat strain, worked four perfect innings in a Friday night start for Triple-A Indianapolis at Toledo.
-Brault struck out six in what was his third injury rehabilitation stat.
+Brault struck out six in what was his third injury rehabilitation start.

 Giants: 1B Brandon Belt, who hasn’t played since June 23 while recovering from right knee inflammation, ran the bases Saturday.
-But manager Gabe Kapler said he still wasn’t certain when Belt will begin an injury rehabilitation assignment … SS Brandon Crawford (left oblique) took ground balls. … OF Jaylin Davis (left hamstring) had a clean session of baserunning and will travel Sunday to Tacoma to join Triple-A Sacramento on a rehab assignment.
+But Kapler said he still wasn’t certain when Belt will begin an injury rehabilitation assignment … SS Brandon Crawford (left oblique) took ground balls. … OF Jaylin Davis (left hamstring) had a clean session of baserunning and will travel Sunday to Tacoma to join Triple-A Sacramento on a rehab assignment.

 UP NEXT

-The teams will complete their season series against each other on Sunday when San Francisco left-hander Alex Wood (8-3, 3.77 ERA), who has won three consecutive decisions, opposes

-Pirates RHP JT Brubaker .
+The teams will complete their season series Sunday when San Francisco LHLP Alex Wood (8-3, 3.77 ERA), who has won three consecutive decisions, opposes Pirates RHP JT Brubaker (4-9 4.68).
 Brubaker has 93 strikeouts in 92 1/3 innings but has yielded 19 home runs.